The Buzz: Hello again, Auburn Taco Bell

 Last year, the Lewiston Planning Board approved the 31-lot Sanctuary Estates subdivision by Chase Custom Homes & Finance at 131 Hogan Road.

-The Planning Board will hold a public hearing at 5:30 p.m.
-Monday to consider Phase 2 of the project, adding 14 lots at the adjacent 161 Hogan Road on 24.9 acres.
+The Planning Board on Monday night approved Phase 2 of the project, adding 14 lots at the adjacent 161 Hogan Road on 24.9 acres, according to City Planner Doug Greene.
 The plan is for single-family homes.

-Chase is also asking for a two-year extension — to July 2021 — on the approval window to build Phase 1.
-Phase 1 has not started construction, according to filings with the board.

-It would bring the entire project to 45 homes on 60.2 acres.
-Almost half the land — 25.7 acres — would be kept as wooded space.
+It brings the entire project to 45 homes on 60.2 acres.
+Almost half the land — 25.7 acres — will be kept as wooded space.

+Phase 1 has not yet started construction, according to filings with the board.

 Quick hits about business comings, goings and happenings.
 Have a Buzzable tip?
 Contact staff writer Kathryn Skelton at 207-689-2844 or [email protected]

-Note: This story was updated at 11:48 a.m. to reflect Planning Board approval.